tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week6.md

 **Challenge:** [ActiveRecord](https://github.com/masonfmatthews/rails_assignments/blob/master/challenges/rails_active_record.md)

-**Problem of the Day:** Modify your Health Tracker app to display a different photo on each of the four index pages.
+**Problem of the Day:** [Health Tracker Photos]()

+Modify your Health Tracker app to display a different photo on each of the four index pages.
 Don't link to a photo, but have a photo stored in your app.

 * Human Learning
   * Data 1st vs. Behavior 1st (Thinking in Nouns vs. Verbs)